endlessDoomsayer/AI_for_social_good/scheduling_problem/README.md

 While the first one does a binary search on M and for each M does a binary search on N to find the minimum couple (M,N) for which the scheduling problem is feasible, the second one first does a binary search on N and then on M aiming at the same objective.

-As stated in the paper, the second method provides a good approximate solution in less than half the time of the first one.
+As stated in the paper, the second method provides a good approximate solution, but often requires more time than the first one.

 ## Phase 2
 It doesn't require to solve a model, but to compute a simple division.